rootassist/extract_vba_source/README.md

 ### How to run
-1. When you pushed your change to your Git repository on Azure DevOps, the Pipeline will run and then extract VBA source files into the `/vba-src` directory.
+1. When you pushed your change to your Git repository on Azure DevOps, the Pipeline will run and then extract VBA source files into the current directory.